 - Hands-on Studios

 Hi!
 I’m Sarah.
 I believe design is a powerful tool to connect and build – relationships and brands, projects and places – especially those that challenge status quo.
-In 2003, I received my Bachelors of Industrial Design from Carleton University (with distinction!) and in 2007 I received my Masters of Applied Arts in Design from Emily Carr University of Art + Design.
-With over twelve years of experience in the design + sustainability space, I split my working time as freelance communication designer, facilitator and design educator.
+In 2003, I received my Bachelors of Industrial Design from Carleton University (with distinction) and in 2007 I received my Masters of Applied Arts in Design from Emily Carr University of Art + Design.
+With over twelve years of experience in the design + sustainability space, I split my working time as freelance designer, facilitator and educator.

 As a facilitator, I work mostly with Vancouver Design Nerds Society, an organization that facilitates creative collaboration between artists, designers and the public at large.
 Since 2003, we’ve hosted over 60 ‘Jams’ on a wide range of topics including affordable housing, higher education, urban sustainability and public space activation.
 Last fall, I completed a three day workshop called Effective Group Facilitation as part of SFU’s Certificate in Dialogue and Civic Engagement.